Detectable Plastics for Food Processing Equipment

 When it comes to preventing costly recalls, some food and pharmaceutical processors will need detectable materials for their preparation or processing equipment.
 Standard plastic materials often cannot be identified by metal and X-ray detection equipment, which presents a contamination risk.

-Two of our material partners, Ensinger Inc. and Röchling Industrial, created detectable plastic product lines for parts often used in automation and conveying equipment so that traditional inspection systems could identify unwanted particulates in the food product.
+Two of our material partners, Ensinger Inc. and Röchling, offer detectable plastic product lines for parts often used in automation and conveying equipment so that traditional inspection systems could identify unwanted particulates in the food product.

 Now, a few semi-crystalline FDA compliant thermoplastics such as UHMW, acetal, PBT, and PEEK are available in optical, metal, and/or X-ray detectable grades.
 It’s worth noting the distinction between the variations.